-This coming Sunday, January 17, we are planning a special online service to recognize the Martin Luther King, Jr. holiday and the way that intersects with the tension-filled days that are filling the nation right now.
+On Sunday, January 17, Crawford had a special online service to recognize the Martin Luther King, Jr. holiday and the way that intersects with the tension-filled days that are filling the nation right now.
 At this time of year, it is common at school assemblies and public events to hear Dr. King’s “I have a dream” speech read aloud, often from memory.
-However, Dr. King’s Letter from a Birmingham Jail seems a more fitting tribute this year, and we will read it together this Sunday.
+However, Dr. King’s Letter from a Birmingham Jail seems a more fitting tribute this year.
+You can watch the service here.

 In 2021 we will host our first-ever Crawford Online Auction!
 The funds raised will go directly to supporting the infrastructure that allows us to continue to be the heart and hands of Christ in our community and beyond.
 We plan to hold our auction in two parts: Online silent auction, April 7, 8, and 9 and Online “live” auction, April 10.
 Mark your calendars now!